confluentinc/ksql/docs/developer-guide/serialization.rst

          ]
        }

-KSQL would deserialize the Avro record's fields into the corresponding field of the stream.
+KSQL deserializes the Avro record's fields into the corresponding fields of the stream.

 -------------------------------------
 Top-level primitives, arrays and maps
 -------------------------------------

-The Avro format supports reading top-level primitives, arrays and maps.
-KSQL can only do so if the target schema contains only a single field of a compatible type.
+The Avro format supports reading top-level primitives, arrays and maps, but only if the target schema contains a single field of a compatible type.

 For example, given a KSQL statement with only a single field in the value schema: